 Nevertheless, it's an arduous, uphill battle.

 See Hannah Brown and Jed Wyatt, or Peter Weber and Hannah Ann, or Peter Weber and Madison for that matter.

 These are unique cases, and yet ... not.
 Heck, Peter and Kelley Flanagan broke up too now.
 Dude was 0-for-3 in 2020!

-The fact is that it's hard out there for duos spawned by this franchise to make it work.
-As we saw again this weekend.
+The fact is that it's hard out there for duos spawned by this franchise to make it work, as we saw repeatedly last year.

-Yes, you probably saw that Colton and Cassie broke up this summer.
-And Becca and Garrett.
-Now Ashley and J.P.
+If you recall, Colton and Cassie broke up last summer.
+Followed by Becca and Garrett.
+Then even Ashley and J.P.